launchdarkly-labs/vault-launchdarkly-secrets-engine/README.md

     By default, the secrets engine will mount at the name of the engine.
 To enable the secrets engine at a different path, use the `-path` argument.

 3. Configure the backend with user credentials that will be able to interact with the LaunchDarkly API and create tokens.
+Additional information about Token Creation is below.

     ```text
     $ vault write launchdarkly/config accessToken="123456789"